phil-stew/phil-mvc/README.md

     * `user_id`: foreign key that references `User.id`

-  * Users have many projects, and projects belong to a user.
+  * Users have many blogs, and blogs belong to a user.

-    * If a user is deleted, all associated projects are also deleted.
+    * If a user is deleted, all associated blogs are also deleted.

 ---